total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 ### Solution 2: Detecting Excess Properties in an Object

-We aren't seeing an error in the starting point of the exercise because of TypeScript's structural type model.
-The `options` object has all of the required properties of the `FetchOptions` interface, so TypeScript considers it to be of type `FetchOptions` and doesn't care that additional properties were added.
+We aren't seeing an error in the starting point of the exercise because TypeScript's objects are open, not closed.
+The `options` object has all of the required properties of the `FetchOptions` interface, so TypeScript considers it to be assignable to `FetchOptions` and doesn't care that additional properties were added.

 Let's look at a few ways to make the excess property error work as expected:

-#### Option 1: Add a Type Annotation to `options`
+#### Option 1: Add a Type Annotation

 Adding a type annotation to the `options` object will result in an error for the excess property: